The pre-start and first-run checks that set a fan up for a long life — foundation, alignment, rotation, vibration baseline.

 Watch motor current against the nameplate FLA.
 On a star–delta starter, current in star is roughly one-third of direct-on-line — but so is torque.
 Close the damper for the first start and confirm the motor is near full speed before the changeover fires; a changeover at low speed slams full starting current straight back in.

 Then take the vibration baseline.
 Read velocity RMS in mm/s at both bearing housings, in horizontal, vertical and axial directions — on the bearing housing itself, never the base frame.
-Assess it against ISO 20816 zones.
-A new fan belongs in Zone A or B. A Zone C reading at commissioning is not a “keep an eye on it” item — it is an installation problem (foundation, alignment, clearance, balance or duct strain).
-Do not accept handover at Zone C; find the cause first.
+Assess it against ISO 14694, the fan-specific vibration standard, measured per ISO 14695.
+A newly commissioned fan should be at or below the start-up level for its application category — 4.5 mm/s RMS for a BV-3 fan rigidly mounted, 6.3 mm/s RMS on anti-vibration mounts.
+A reading above that is not a “keep an eye on it” item — it is an installation problem (foundation, alignment, clearance, balance or duct strain).
+Do not accept handover on that basis; find the cause first.
 If the number is high and you need to tell resonance from imbalance, that is a field diagnostics job, not a rebalance.

 | Baseline reading | Drive end | Non-drive end |